Hardingfele Loans (Young Student)

 Lynn Berg, hardingfele maker, long-time HFAA member and former Board member from Eugene, Oregon, has built one 1/2-size hardingfele and six 3/4-size hardingfeler, beautifully decorated and identical in all respects to full-size instruments.
 Now Lynn and the HFAA have worked together to create the Young Student Hardingfele Loan Program.
 This program, administered by the HFAA, is offering these instruments on a loan basis to students of violin or other musical instrument who are between about 7 and 12 years of age* and who are residents of the United States.
 The student is required to have a mentor, who is either a parent, music teacher or other adult living nearby, who agrees to provide regular instruction and guidance to the student during the 1-year loan period.

 The application form, submittal instructions, and the complete rules and conditions for the Young Student Hardingfele Loan Program may be downloaded by clicking the button below.
-Applications may be submitted either via regular mail and postmarked by the deadline, or via email to email@example.com and received by the deadline.
+Applications should be submitted via email to firstname.lastname@example.org and received by the deadline.
 The application deadline is December 15 for the loan period February 1-January 15.
-For more information please write to firstname.lastname@example.org or email@example.com.
+For more information please write to email@example.com or firstname.lastname@example.org.

 The 1/2-size hardingfele and one of six 3/4-size hardingfeler made by Lynn Berg, available for loan.
 Photo courtesy Lynn Berg.